Do you believe there is a correlation between the weather and Toronto real estate sales?

 Here’s the link to listen to this extraordinary piece called How Weather Affects Marketing.

 There are a lot of factors which influence whether a house will spike in value in a bidding war.
-If you're seeking a crash course in this phenomenon, here's three of our highly informative articles:
+If you’re seeking a crash course in this phenomenon, you’ve found the right blog!

 When the winter begins its thaw – and the sun shines under crystal blue skies – Buyers do get psyched to purchase real estate.
 Yup!, we’re all collectively in the mindset that Spring Blooms Fresh Beginnings!